 as.data.frame logical indicating whether to return a long data frame instead of a matrix.
-De-
+Default is FALSE.

 By default it returns the latent factor matrix of dimensionality (N,K), where N is number of samples and K is number of factors.